In Myanmar's election year, radical Buddhism heightens tension

 The law, which would require some women to wait at least three years between pregnancies, was one of four “Race and Religion Protection Laws” introduced to parliament with Ma Ba Tha backing.
 The NLD opposes them.

-Myanmar’s reforms have brought new freedom of expression, but criticising Buddhism remains perilous.
+Myanmar’s reforms have brought new freedom of expression, but criticizing Buddhism remains perilous.

 On June 2, a court jailed Htin Lin Oo, a writer and NLD member, for two years for “insulting religion” in a speech promoting religious tolerance.